Call for ICNC's Free 2020 Moderated Online Course on Civil Resistance

-All participants are expected to spend between 7 and 10 hours per week in the online classroom, and should average at least 1 hour per day for the full duration of the course.
+All participants are expected to spend a minimum of 7-10 hours per week in the online classroom, and should average at least 1 hour per day for the full duration of the course.
 The course work involves reviewing materials, posting comments about the readings and assigned videos, and interacting with/responding to other participants’ posts.

-Participants also should engage in video conferencing for the small-group projects and contribute to small-group statement writings.
-Meeting these requirements is essential to the learning experience for the participants and for the group.
+Meeting these requirements is essential to the learning experience for all participants.
 Course content released each week builds on past content; therefore learning is interrupted and ineffective when participation is irregular.
 In addition, we believe that all of our participants have important contributions to make to the learning experience.
 Lack of participation and irregular or no posting are therefore a disservice to other participants and may involve removal from the course.

 A certificate of completion will be awarded, upon request, to participants who fulfill all requirements for satisfactory completion of the course.
 This requires: